Andrea4-sr/AML_Diffusion_EEG/README.md

 ## Running the project

-To reproduce our results, you can use our run_project.sh file:
+To reproduce our results, you can use our run_project.sh file.
+Running this file will create a folder called "tutors" where the SVMs trained on increasing number of samples will be stored, as well as the evaluation results (metrix.txt and auroc plots).

    ```sh
    chmod +x run_project.sh